elatov/elatov.github.io/_posts/2014-03-13-rhcsa-rhce-chapter-12-system-security.md

 > *   **-h** — Provides a list of command structures, as well as a quick summary of command parameters and options.
 > *   **-I** [*integer*] — Inserts the rule in the specified chain at a point specified by a user-defined integer argument.
 If no argument is specified, the rule is inserted at the top of the chain.
 > *   **-L** — Lists all of the rules in the chain specified after the command.
 To list all rules in all chains in the default filter table, do not specify a chain or table.
 > *   **-N** — Creates a new chain with a user-specified name.
 The chain name must be unique, otherwise an error message is displayed. **-P** — Sets the default policy for the specified chain, so that when packets traverse an entire chain without matching a rule, they are sent to the specified target, such as ACCEPT or DROP. **-R** — Replaces a rule in the specified chain.
-The rule&#8217;s number must be specified after the chain&#8217;s name.
+The rule's number must be specified after the chain's name.
 The first rule in a chain corresponds to rule number one. **-X** — Deletes a user-specified chain.
 You cannot delete a built-in chain. **-Z** — Sets the byte and packet counters in all chains for a table to zero.

 #### IPTables Parameter Options